On Direct Distribution Matching for Adapting Segmentation Networks: Introduction

-While adversarial training achieved outstanding performances in image classification, our numerical evidence and rational intuition suggest that it may not be generally suitable for segmentation tasks.
-First, in segmentation, learning a discriminator boundary is much more complex than classification as it solves for predictions in an exponentially large label space.
-Intuitively, a large label space implies large spaces of possible solutions for discriminator boundaries and target predictions, both of which are latent.
-Therefore, as we will see later in our experiments, alternating both adversarial and prediction tasks in segmentation might cause much more significant training instabilities than in image classification tasks.
-Furthermore, most of adversarial methods perform feature adaptation at many levels of abstraction.
-However, a large label space makes the hypothesis that source and target domains share the same multi-level feature representations less likely to be valid.
-While the inputs can be significantly different from one domain to another, the output (label) space in semantic segmentation convey very rich information related to the spatial layout and local context, which is shared across domains (See Fig. \ref{fig:domaindiscrepancy}).
+While the inputs can differ significantly from one domain to another, the output (label) space in semantic segmentation conveys very rich information related to the spatial layout and local context, which is shared across domains.
 Inspired by this observation, Tsai \etal \cite{tsai2018learning} proposed adversarial training in the output (softmax segmentation) space, achieving better performance than features-matching approaches on the Cityscapes dataset.
-Leveraging this information is even more meaningful in medical images, where label (output) statistics remain domain-independent, up to geometric transformations, despite significant differences in image inputs across domains.
-Nevertheless, following the trend in UDA approches for natural image segmentation, adversarial learning has become the \textit{de facto} choice in medical image segmentation \cite{chen2019synergistic,dou2018pnp,gholami2018novel,javanmardi2018domain,kamnitsas2017unsupervised,zhang2018task,zhao2019supervised}.
+Leveraging this information is even more meaningful in medical images, where label (output) statistics remain domain-independent, despite significant differences in image inputs across domains.
+Nevertheless, following the trend in \ac{uda} approaches for natural image segmentation, adversarial learning has become the \textit{de facto} choice in medical image segmentation \cite{chen2019synergistic,dou2018pnp,gholami2018novel,javanmardi2018domain,kamnitsas2017unsupervised,zhang2018task,zhao2019supervised}.
 It is worth mentioning that some recent natural image segmentation works \cite{zhang2017curriculum,zou2018unsupervised} pointed out that adversarial models for classification do not translate well to segmentation.
 These studies showed that similar or better performances can be achieved by other alternatives.
-The authors of \cite{zou2018unsupervised} tackled the problem with self-training, which generates masks of unlabeled target images via the network's own predictions.
-In a different approach, Zhang \etal \cite{zhang2017curriculum} adopted a curriculum learning approach, enforcing consistency of global label distributions such as region proportions.
-Finally, in the context of classification, the authors of \cite{shu2018dirt} pointed out that UDA based on adversarial training may not be sufficient for models with high capacity, which is the case in segmentation.
-They empirically proved that, for sufficiently deep architectures, jointly achieving small source generalization error and feature divergence does not imply high accuracy on the target task.